monaxovdulov/erc3-agents/sgr-agent-erc3-test/README.md

 This agent demonstrates how to build a simple chatbot capable of automating enterprise APIs in a complex company.
 It is not designed to be state of the art, but rather something readable and compact.

-It is an extended version of an agent from ERC3-DEV benchmark
+It is an extended version of an agent from ERC3-DEV benchmark it adds:

+(1) Automatic detection of changed knowledge base (wiki) and rule distillation.
+(2) Preflight checks to short-cut security violations (3) Demo of adding custom tools and custom tool handlers

 Read [Project README.md](../README.MD) for more details about this repository.
 Benchmarks and their leaderboards: